KawehiW/KawehiW/README.md

 #### Turning Data into Actionable Insights
 ![Turning Data into Actionable Insights](https://cdn.pfps.gg/banners/1181-playful-sleeping-cats.gif)

 I love diving into data and crafting insights that drive business strategy.
 From machine learning to data visualization, I'm all about turning numbers into actionable ideas.
-Check out my projects – they're as fun as they are informative!
 Check out my GitHub for projects exploring the intersection of data science and business analytics!

 Skills: PYTHON / R / SQL / TABLEAU / EXCEL